2023 Stripe Review: Best Online Payment Processor

 - Consult Stripe’s list of Restricted Businesses before registering for and opening a Stripe Account.

-This is Stripe’s hosted checkout page where you can create customizations and decide on the level of customization you would like to provide your customers.
+This is Stripe’s hosted checkout page, where you can create customizations and decide on the level of customization you would like to provide your customers.
 It is optimized for accepting one-time or subscription purchases and can accommodate both local and international payments—all while ensuring key considerations such as page load time, animations, device screen compatibility, and language.

 While Stripe is popular for developers, it also provides payment processing solutions that don’t require any coding skills.
 Stripe lets you create payment links to sell products or services, start a subscription, or collect a donation—which you can post on social media or send to customers via messaging or email.
-Once you’ve sent out the links, your Stripe Dashboard will help you track outstanding invoices and notify you of a successful payment.

 Stripe’s invoicing tool allows you to build custom invoices for any type of pricing model with options for either a Stripe-hosted invoice (no-code required) or API to add more advanced customizations—such as adding automatic email reminders and aging reports generation.
 You can collect one-time or recurring payments, add line items, specify discounts, and customize tax rates directly to your invoices.